-Fortunately, CFA Training at HQ has agreed, and has committed to documenting a process for distribution to Districts outlining what instructors should do if a member has to miss a session of the course they are undertaking due to genuine family, work or medical reasons.
+Fortunately, CFA Training at HQ have agreed, and have committed to documenting a process for distribution to Districts outlining what instructors should do if a member has to miss a session of the course they are undertaking due to genuine family, work or medical reasons.
 Delegates have asked for this information to be included with the course joining instructions so that everyone is aware of their rights and responsibilities.